When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 2. Topstone Neo Carbon 2

 Next up is the Topstone Neo Carbon 2 – this version does not have the lefty fork, so is slightly lighter.
 The Bosch CX motor and 500Wh battery are the same as found on the Lefty 1 range-topper.
-This model also uses the colour Kiox display with bluetooth connectivity and can be connected to a heart rate monitor and companion smartphone app – there is also a USB charging port.
+This model also uses the colour Kiox display with Bluetooth connectivity and can be connected to a heart rate monitor and companion smartphone app – there is also a USB charging port.

-The NEO Carbon 2 uses Shimano’s latest GRX 2 x 11 groupset, with a 46/30 sub-compact crankset up front married to an 11-34 11-speed cassette at the rear, hiving the Neo Carbon 2 plenty of gear range for those steep climbs.
+The NEO Carbon 2 uses Shimano’s latest GRX 2 x 11 groupset, with a 46/30 sub-compact crankset up front married to an 11-34 11-speed cassette at the rear, giving the Neo Carbon 2 plenty of gear range for those steep climbs.

 3. Topstone Neo Carbon Lefty 3

 Similar to the range-topping Lefty 1, the Topstone Neo Carbon Lefty 3 uses mechanical shifting via Shimano GRX 1 x 11 drivetrain.
-This is definitely an electric gravel bike that means business!
+This is an electric gravel bike that means business!

 This is an e-bike for serious off-road adventures, with 30mm of suspension, plenty of tyre clearance and auxiliary mounts, and e-assist from Bosch’s latest 4th generation CX motor with 500Wh integrated battery and Kiox display, this looks like one very capable exploring machine.